 I usually focus on one particular art skill for the day – like shading, cross-hatching, movement, color, shape, etc. After demonstrating the skill, I’ll place a nature item in the middle of the table and ask my children to draw the item while practicing the art skill.
 Of course, there is an incredible amount of attention to detail that must be practiced during this time, so nature observation is happening – even if not explicitly discussed.

 We call our morning time “Brain Training” time for a reason.
 I like to wake up tired brains in the morning with activities that fire up the brain and build neuron connections.
 Activities that build memory, speed, attention and critical thinking all serve as morning exercises for the brain and strengthen my children’s abilities in all areas of learning for the day ahead.
 Games are a fantastic way to train the brain!

 We play at least one brain training game every morning and I make sure at least one morning a week we are playing a nature-related game.
 These are our favorites so far.

 Another of our favorites is Shanleya’s Quest: A Card Game.
 I’m not a fan of the book of the same title, but it seems as if there may be no other way to purchase the card game without also buying the book.
 Boo.

 10. No Sweat Nature Study

 A new and exciting curriculum has just been released specifically to help you do nature study during morning time!
 The No Sweat Nature Study series uses a variety of written and video content to teach nature study to multiple ages from the comfort of your home or classroom.
-There are new titles being released monthly!
+There are new titles being released regularly!